Landfills in Alberta

 - Landfill without Gas Collection (XLS, 1.3 MB)

-For further information on emission offsets, please see:
+For more information on emission offsets, go to Alberta Emission Offset System

 Funds must be set aside by landfill owners to ensure that sites are reclaimed to a useful and productive state when operations conclude.
 Owners of waste management facilities (excluding on-site, Crown and local authority facilities) must provide financial security to the department before starting operations or reclaiming their facilities.

-The Subdivision and Development Regulation (AR 43/2002) under the Municipal Government Act defines the setback distances required from a development for a residence, school, hospital, or food establishment to an operating landfill, non-operating landfill, waste storage site and hazardous waste management facilities.
+Section 17 of the Matters related to Subdivision and Development Regulation (AR 84/2022) under the Municipal Government Act defines the setback distances required for an operating landfill, non-operating landfill, waste storage site and hazardous waste management facilities.